When Use Cases Are Not the Best Choice

 Process and Workflow Systems

-Use cases generally excel in describing user goals in the form of user-system interactions with defined start and finish.
+Use cases generally excel at describing user goals in the form of user-system interactions with a defined start and finish.
 A user triggers the use case, interacts with the system somehow to meet the goal, and gets the results.
-However, many of today's business applications are designed to support process management and workflows, which means that the use case itself is just a part of the more complex functionality and is preceded and/or succeeded by another use case (workflow step).
+However, many of today's business applications are designed to support process management and workflows, which means that the use case itself is just a part of more complex functionality and is preceded and/or succeeded by another use case (workflow step).
 While use cases are great for describing the individual steps, they are not meant to document the transitions between individual tasks.
-One possibility is using an acitivity diagram:
+One possibility is using an activity diagram:

 Event-Driven Systems